One-Time Tape cipher machines

 Mixers are a class of cipher machines that are based on the

-Plain text is mixed with a random key stream,
+Vernam Cipher in which Plain text is mixed with

-If the mixer machine is used as intended, the key tape contains
+If the mixer is used with a key tape that contains

-evenly-spread truely random characters and is therefore unbreakable.
+evenly-spread truely random characters, the cipher is guaranteed

 Such a key tape is commonly referred to as a One-Time Pad (OTP)